bcc-code/buk-universal-games/README.md

 Migrations are automatically applied when the a new version of the application is deployed.

-## Connect to the remote Postgres instance
+## Connect to the Remote Postgres Instance

 1. Generate a credentials key for the "remote-admin" user in Google Cloud Console
 2. Paste this key into 'credentials/gcp-remote-admin.json'